chainstacklabs/starknet-cairo-odyssey/Article-2.md

 - `contractAddress`
 - `entrypoint` which is the method name we want to call.
-- `calldata` an array with all the parameteres we want to send. (optional)
+- `calldata` an array with all the parameters we want to send. (optional)

 Here is an example to use both: